arch-adi21/DSA-Python/DSA Day 4/DAY4.md

 ![alt text](image.png)

 As you can see in the above example, the last node again points to the head node.
 By this point of life , you must be aquainted with basic features of linked list.
 So it will be easy to write the codes now.

+## Insertion at front

+- Inserting at front means , you will create a node and assign the `next` of this node to the previous head and replace the head variable with this node.

+- Now you will traverse to the last node and change it's pointer to next node.